talitaoliveira/talitaoliveira/README.md

 👩🏽‍💻  Currently working @ Thoughtworks.

-I like play games on Nintendo Swicth, draw some stuff using HTML and CSS, do some diagrams to understand things.... and some more things I don't remember now..
+I like play games on Nintendo Switch, draw some stuff using HTML and CSS, do some diagrams to understand things.... and some more things I don't remember now..

 - 😄  Pronouns: She/Her